Skip to main content

 PAR: Pushed Authorization Requests

-Instead of putting all authorization parameters in the URL (where they could be seen or modified), PAR lets you push the request first and get back a short reference to use.
+Instead of putting all authorization parameters in the URL (where they could be seen or modified), PAR lets the client push the request first and get back a short reference to use.

 Step 1: Push the Authorization Request